2024–25 Dartmouth Big Green women's basketball team

-The 2024–25 Dartmouth Big Green women's basketball team represents Dartmouth College during the 2024–25 NCAA Division I women's basketball season.
-The Big Green, led by second-year head coach Linda Cimino, play their home games at Leede Arena in Hanover, New Hampshire as members of the Ivy League.
+The 2024–25 Dartmouth Big Green women's basketball team represented Dartmouth College during the 2024–25 NCAA Division I women's basketball season.
+The Big Green, led by second-year head coach Linda Cimino, played their home games at Leede Arena in Hanover, New Hampshire as members of the Ivy League.

 The Big Green finished the season 8–19, 2–12 in Ivy League play, to finish in last (eighth) place.

 Previous season

 The Big Green finished the 2023–24 season 7–19, 1–13 in Ivy League play, to finish in a tie for last place.
 They failed to qualify for the Ivy League tournament, as only the top four teams qualify.